mnokka/racelock/README.md

 Qt POC for running(etv) races racelock replacement (like in https://raceclock.com/)

-This clock give possibility ro have rolling starting for competitors -user adds BIB m and send delay between competitors starts -log file have all data for parsing start times for result calculations (time, BIB)
+This clock give possibility ro have rolling starting for competitors

+-user adds BIB number and sent delay between competitors

+-log file have all data for parsing start times for result calculations (time, BIB)

 Example of log file: